1. Home

 If you opt for an air conditioner over a heat pump, you’re passing on a machine that could improve how you heat and cool your home.
 Heat pumps have real advantages over air conditioners.
 They can cool your home efficiently, but also heat it more efficiently than any other active heating system.

-If you’re interested in a heat pump for your home, explore Palmetto’s Energy Advisor to see what you can save or reach out for a heat pump quote today.
+If you’re interested in a heat pump for your home, explore Palmetto’s Energy Advisor to see what you can save.

 See what home electrification can do for you: